Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Leap-Forward Deployment

-NDN and FITT present an option for immediate incremental deployment, which elevates many of their advantages to near-term objectives.
+The resulting NDN network would have global scope and in-network caching in the topologically distributed regions.
 In general, incremental deployment models become more realistic when they align their costs with incentives.
 That is, those who deploy new mechanisms are more likely to do so when they anticipate direct benefits from doing so.
 By contrast, deployments like ingress and egress filtering (BCP-38~\cite{RFC2827} and BCP-84~\cite{bcp84}) illustrate slow adoption, arguably, because those deploying them do not gain any direct benefits.
 Conversely, service providers already expend resources and money to combat DDoS by either provisioning large amounts of excess bandwidth or by contracting with commercial DDoS mitigation providers~\cite{akamai-prolexic, neustar-ddos, cloudflare-ddos}.
-Service providers whose applications may already be in a position to benefit from migrating to NDN's architecture would gain \emph{additional} benefits by deploying NDN with FITT and thereby being able to shed large amounts of DDoS traffic.
-In an incremental deployment, the overlay NDN routers and two ends speaking NDN are enough for FITT to effectuate the DDoS mitigation, as shown in Figure~\ref{fig:deploy}.
-What's more, service operators who migrate their services to NDN bolster each others' NDN deployments, as those clients independently augment each others' deployments (through facilities like shared caching and shared routing infrastructure).
-In particular, we observe that serendipitous IoT deployments of NDN, which may already be underway, could benefit other services whose providers have (or will) independently embraced NDN for this reason.
-That is, an NDN-enabled service may shed DDoS traffic from would-be attack nodes that might otherwise be bots in Mirai.
-IoT deployment of NDN would put the FITT mitigation machinery very near to some of the Internet’s most voluminous DDoS sources for all NDN applications (not just IoT).
-We believe that it is demonstrably feasible for independent service operators to overcome network protocol ossification and migrate (at least portions) of their production traffic to NDN.
+Service providers whose applications may already be in a position to benefit from migrating to NDN's architecture would gain \emph{additional} benefits by deploying NDN with \sysname and thereby being able to shed large amounts of DDoS traffic.